Chapter 2 · First contact · 10 min read

 You now have a running feature you can commit.

-Bonus (if you want a frontend beat): ask Claude to wire a small "Backend: OK" indicator in the React app that fetches /health on mount.
-One component, one fetch.
+Bonus (if you want a frontend beat): ask Claude to wire a small delete button on each entry card in the React app that hits the new endpoint.
+One component change, one fetch.
 Same loop, one layer up.

 If something goes wrong